Dr-Eti/ShwypeHammer_shinyswipr_revisited/README.md

 However, after fiddling a bit with these updates - without much success - I've decided to stick with the "old" approach: after all, the main motivation was to get the bloody think to recognise a swipe on a hybrid device.
 But conscious there is room for a neater code if the latest best practice is taken into account.

 ## What does it do?
 Below I show few screenshots taken from running the app locally.
-The web browser (Firefox) is in web devloper mode to show the custom logs.
+The web browser (Firefox) is in web developer mode to show the custom logs.

 First, we start with the app in 'rest' state.
-The user is presented with a card containing a random quote from the fortunes R package, and a random image taken from the web. the logs displays a succesful connection from R Shiny to the custom JavaScript via a dedicated module server
+The user is presented with a card containing a random quote from the fortunes R package, and a random image taken from the web. the logs displays a successful connection from R Shiny to the custom JavaScript via a dedicated module server

 ![image](https://user-images.githubusercontent.com/55926257/135081817-57f2ad00-88ed-4ffa-b901-11be545b77e4.png)